-The advice about pregnant women and drinking is very confusing.
-Fortunately, there are several important points to help guide those who are pregnant.
+Advice about pregnant women and drinking is very confusing.
+But there are several important points to help guide themt.

 The National Institute for Health and Clinical Excellence (NICE) issues health guidelines in the UK.
-It concluded that it is safe for expectant mothers to consume a small drink of alcohol each day.
+It concludes that it is safe for pregnant women to have a small drink of alcohol each day.

 Two weeks later, Britain’s Department of Health changed its advice.
-It had recommended no more than two small drinks per day.
-It then recommended that pregnant women not drink any alcohol.
+It had advised no more than two small drinks per day.
+It then advised that pregnant women not to drink.

-Then the Royal College of Obstetricians and Gynaecologists reported that light alcohol consumption during pregnancy might affect the long-term health of the child.
-This was followed by a new British Medical Association Report that pregnant women should abstain from drinking alcohol.
+Then the Royal College of Obstetricians and Gynaecologists reported that light drinking during pregnancy might affect the long-term health of the child.
+This was followed by a new British Medical Association Report that pregnant women should not drink.

 The British Medical Journal failed to clarify the issue.
-In it, an employee of the British Medical Association warns of “possible risks” to the foetus (or fetus).
-She said there is uncertainty and confusion surrounding the question.
-Therefore, she insisted that pregnant women should simply be told to avoid alcohol entirely.
+In it, an employee of the British Medical Association warns of “possible risks” to the fetus.
+She said there is confusion about the question.
+So she said that pregnant women should not drink.

 In the same issue of the journal, a leading medical expert opposed that view.
-She insisted that “there is no evidence that alcohol in moderation causes harm to unborn babies.”
+She said that “there is no evidence that alcohol in moderation causes harm to unborn babies.”